Danny Szetela: New York Cosmos

 He underwent a second failed operation in 2011 before having a third surgery later that year involving a meniscus transplant from a donor, which proved successful.

 Following two years of rehabilitation, Szetela returned to organized soccer in 2013, joining Icon FC, who at the time competed in the Garden State Soccer League of the USASA, the fifth-tier of American soccer.

 After impressing in U.S. Open Cup play with Icon FC, Szetela earned a tryout with New York Cosmos of the NASL.
 After a successful tryout, Szetela signed a contract with the Cosmos on July 1, 2013.

 Szetela appeared in 13 games for the Cosmos during the 2013 season and scored his first goal with the Cosmos in a 4–0 victory against the Carolina Railhawks on October 12, 2013.
 Szetela was named to the NASL Team of the Week in Week 8 and 11 of the 2013 season.
-He was in the starting lineup for the 2013 NASL Soccer Bowl and helped the Cosmos capture their sixth NASL title of all-time, defeating the Atlanta Silverbacks 1–0.
+He was in the starting lineup for the 2013 NASL Soccer Bowl and helped the Cosmos capture their sixth NASL title of all time, defeating the Atlanta Silverbacks 1–0.

 On January 7, 2014, Szetela signed a contract extension with the Cosmos.

 During the 2014 Spring season, Szetela scored one goal in eight appearances for the club and was named to the Spring Week 8 NASL Team of the Week.

 He scored the game-winning goal in the team's 3–2 home victory over the Atlanta Silverbacks on September 13, 2014, earning NASL Team of the Week honors and scored again two weeks later in the team's 1–1 draw with FC Edmonton while once again being named to the NASL Team of the Week for his performance.

 He finished the 2014 regular season with three goals and one assist in 23 appearances (21 starts).
 Szetela finished the 2015 regular season with 29 appearances for the Cosmos.

 After five years with the Cosmos, Szetela mulled retirement after the NASL suspended play for 2018.

 After announcing that he would sign with NPSL side FC Motown in New Jersey, Danny instead re-signed with the Cosmos.

 Morris Elite SC

-Following the Cosmos hiatus during for the NISA Spring 2021 season, Szetela signed with USL League Two side Morris Elite SC ahead of their inaugural season.
+Following the Cosmos hiatus during the NISA Spring 2021 season, Szetela signed with USL League Two side Morris Elite SC ahead of their inaugural season.